manfredsteyer/angular-2-component-router-sample/readme.md

 ## Getting started

-To getting started, you have to download the dependencies with npm and jspm and compile the sample with Babel via gulp
+To getting started, you have to download the dependencies with npm and jspm (sorry for this) and compile the sample with Babel via gulp

 ``
 npm install